mboehmerm/LVGL-Touch-Display-USB-Mouse/README.md

 ## Test programs

-Details about the installation and configuration of the libraries LVGL, TFT_eSPI and LovyanGFX can be found [here](https://github.com/mboehmerm/Touch-Display-ili9341-320x240).
+Details about installation and configuration of the libraries LVGL, TFT_eSPI and LovyanGFX can be found [here](https://github.com/mboehmerm/Touch-Display-ili9341-320x240).
+All modified files can be found above in the folder [Arduino](Arduino/) or [PlatformIO](PlatformIO/).

 - [USB_Test_Scan.ino](Arduino/USB_Test_Scan) ( [PlatformIO version](PlatformIO/USB_Test_Scan) )
-  - Only used for testing, if there are mice and keyboards, that work with the library "ESP32-USB-Soft-Host".
+  - Used for testing, whether there are mice and keyboards, that work with "ESP32-USB-Soft-Host".
 Only this library must be installed or copied.
+For detailed information every 10 seconds or so ( USB0: Ack = 0 Nack = 0 ... ) set in the Arduino Ide "Core Debug Level" to "Debug" or "Verbose"
 - [USB_Test_Input.ino](Arduino/USB_Test_Input) ( [PlatformIO version](PlatformIO/USB_Test_Input
   - More detailed informations are shown in the serial monitor.
     - Which Mouse Button is pressed
     - Direction of mouse movement and scrolling.
     - Keyboard input is shown directy for english or german keyboard, also special characters ( @€µöäü etc. )
 - [LVGL_Arduino_USB.ino](Arduino/LVGL_Arduino_USB) ( [PlatformIO version](PlatformIO/LVGL_Demo_USB) )
-  - Libraries needed : LVGL, TFT_eSPI and ESP32-USB-Soft-Host.
+  - Libraries needed : LVGL , TFT_eSPI and ESP32-USB-Soft-Host.
   - Working mouse and mouse button(s).
 Keyboard keys are only shown in the serial monitor.

 - [LVGL_Arduino_USB_Lovyan.ino](Arduino/LVGL_Arduino_USB_Lovyan) ( [PlatformIO version](PlatformIO/LVGL_Demo_USB_Lovyan) See below ! )